w3f/Grants-Program/applications/PolkadotSnap.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
-	- FIrst Polkadot Snap: Keystone aims to be the first Polkadot Snap developer and build the first open source Polkadot Snap for the Polkadot ecosystem.
+	- First Polkadot Snap: Keystone aims to be the first Polkadot Snap developer and build the first open-source Polkadot Snap for the Polkadot ecosystem.
 - User acquisition: As promised, BitcoinSnap will be officially recommended by MetaMask and we will drive traffic to Polkadot Snap through our BitcoinSnap so tens of millions of MetaMask users will get easier access to the Polkadot ecosystem.
 - Lower the threshold: No more other wallets are needed so less friction for users when they start exploring Polkadot.